-Episcopal Community Services (ECS) operates three different forms of Interim Housing for adults experiencing homelessness in San Francisco: Sanctuary Shelter, the Interfaith Winter Shelter, and Sheltering in Place (SIP) or Project RoomKey hotels.
+Episcopal Community Services (ECS) operates three different forms of Interim Housing for adults experiencing homelessness in San Francisco: Sanctuary Shelter, the Interfaith Winter Shelter and a seasonal winter pop-up shelter in Marin, and Residential Re-entry.

-Throughout the city, various models of shelter also addressed the individual needs of persons experiencing homelessness in San Francisco.
+Throughout the city, various models of shelter address the individual needs of persons experiencing homelessness.

 Changes in Response to the COVID-19 Epidemic